-Fistula (also known as arteriovenous fistula or AV fistula) : An artery and a vein meet under the skin of your arm.
+Fistula (also known as arteriovenous fistula or AV fistula): An artery and a vein meet under the skin of your arm.
 Most of the time, this is done where it is not written.
-An AV fistula takes only about 6 weeks to heal before it can be used for hemodialysis.
+An AV fistula takes only about six weeks to heal before it can be used for hemodialysis.
 So, it can be used for many years.

-Graft (arteriovenous or AV graft) : A plastic tube is used to join an artery and a vein under the skin.
-This heals in just 2 weeks, so you can start hemodialysis faster.
+Graft (arteriovenous or AV graft): A plastic tube is used to join an artery and a vein under the skin.
+This heals in just two weeks so that you can start hemodialysis faster.
 This will not last as long as a fistula.
 You will likely need another graft after a few years.

 The risk of infection is higher with a graft.
-You will also need to see your doctor more often to make sure the graft remains open.
+You will also need to see your doctor more often to ensure the graft remains open.

-Catheter (central venous catheter) : This method is an option if you need to start hemodialysis very quickly.
+A catheter (central venous catheter): This method is an option if you need to start hemodialysis quickly.
 A flexible tube (catheter) is placed in a vein in the neck, under the collarbone, or near the groin.
 It should only be used for a short time.

 During hemodialysis, you will sit or lie down in a chair.
 A technician will place two needles in your arm where the fistula or graft is located.

-You can receive hemodialysis in a hospital, dialysis treatment center, or at home.
+You can receive hemodialysis in a hospital, dialysis treatment center, or home.
 If you have it in a center, the sessions last 3 to 5 hours, and you will probably only need them three times a week.
-If you have home hemodialysis, you will need treatments for 6 to 7 days for 2 to 3 hours at a time.
+If you have home hemodialysis, you will need treatments for 6 to 7 days for 2 to 3 hours.